Konami33/kubernetes-for-beginners/deploy-scaling.md

+# Autoscaling a Deployment
-In this lab, We will try to do two task:
+In this lab, we will attempt two tasks:

-1. Create a deployment named nginx that uses the latast nginx image with 5 replicas to begin with
+1. Create a deployment named 'nginx' that utilizes the latest nginx image with 5 replicas to start.

-2. Create a Horizontal Pod Autoscaler for the deployment with an average utilization of CPU to 65% and an average utilization of memory to 1Gi.
+2. Establish a Horizontal Pod Autoscaler for the deployment, aiming for an average CPU utilization of 65% and an average memory utilization of 1Gi.
 Set the minimum number of replicas to 3 and the maximum number of replicas to 10.

 **Before going to the implementation we will try to understand what is Scalibilty in kubernetes.**